On The Border Mexican Grill & Cantina logo

 Frequently Asked Questions

-What is the On The Border Mexican Grill & Cantina initial franchise fee?
+Is On The Border Mexican Grill & Cantina a good franchise to own?

-How much do On The Border Mexican Grill & Cantina franchise owners make?
+How long does it take to break even with an On The Border Mexican Grill & Cantina franchise?

-Does On The Border Mexican Grill & Cantina have any franchise lawsuits or legal issues?
+Is On The Border Mexican Grill & Cantina a franchise or a corporate-owned business?

 Interested in On The Border Mexican Grill & Cantina?